tsewang-sonam/Tsundue/README.md

-Getting Started
+#Getting Started

-Supported Languages
+#Supported Languages

 Swift, CoreData, JSON

-Contact Information
+#Contact Information

 tsewangsonam23@gmail.com

-Acknowledgments
+#Acknowledgments

 This app utilizes the Unsplash API to provide high-quality images https://unsplash.com

 Also i used Lottie from AirBnb for the Animation https://lottiefiles.com

+I used Dall.E.2 for making the pictures for story book

 and referred to ios Academy in Youtube for how to use API